lveeeeeeeeeee/total-fail/README.md

 nothing. very simple, almost "echo" type of bot. aiogram (no webhooks).

 ## dependencies
 mainly in the notebook. important though,
+- python version is specifically 3.11.0rc1. i suspect this wouldnt run otherwise because tensorflow
 - keras is 3.3.0 (train on 2.15.0)
 - tensorflow is 2.16.0 (train on 2.15.0-cpp311-cpp311-29-29-linux-x86-64.whl or something)
 - iaa thing for augmentation is from https://github.com/marcown/imgaug.git (thanks marcown)